Yunzez/geog482_essay/README.md

 # Geog458 final essay

 ### introduction<br/>
    the project I will be analyzing on is [Washington state emergency operations Center Dashboard](https://waseocgis.maps.arcgis.com/apps/MapSeries/index.html?appid=84b17c2a2af8487f97a244b6126834c2).
 I came across this project when I am looking for data for my final project and it is large and complicated.
 I think it would be meaningful and interesting to analyze this project.
+Since it is an official government project and it is constantly providing crucial and important information to WA citizens and other people all around the world.
    The goal of this project is to provide WA residents or whoever stays in WA state with helpful information about emergencies or daily information like weather or condition of a road.
 As mentioned earlier, it is a complicated portal and it serves a lot of functions.
 It has several large sections:
    - wildfire -include wind and wildfire information and alerts
    - WebEOC Shelters -shows the location of statewild shelters